microsoftgraph/microsoft-graph-docs-contrib/concepts/custom-security-attributes-examples.md

 ### Example 2: Remove a multi-valued custom security attribute assignment from a user

-The following example shows how to remove a custom security attribute that supports multiple values from a user.
+The following example shows how to remove a custom security attribute assignment that supports multiple values from a user.

 - Attribute set: `Engineering`
 - Attribute: `Project`